Strategy and Strategic Planning are often used interchangeably, leading to confusion about their distinct roles in achieving organizational goals.

 Strategy and Strategic Planning: How They Work Together to Achieve Success

-Strategy and Strategic Planning are often used interchangeably, but they are not the same thing.
+Strategy and Strategic Planning are often used interchangeably, but they are different.

-Strategy is a high-level plan that outlines how an organization will achieve its goals, while planning is the process of creating a specific plan of action to achieve those goals.
+Strategy is a high-level plan that outlines how an organization will achieve its goals, while planning is creating a specific plan of action to achieve those goals.

-Strategy is about making big-picture decisions about what an organization wants to achieve and how it will achieve it, while strategic planning is about the specific steps needed to implement those decisions.
+Strategy is about making big-picture decisions about what an organization wants and how it will achieve it, while strategic planning is about the specific steps needed to implement those decisions.

-Together, strategy and strategic planning provide a clear roadmap for the organization to follow, allowing it to stay focused and aligned on achieving its objectives.
-By regularly reviewing and updating both the strategy and the plan, the organization can adapt to changing market conditions and capitalize on new opportunities.
-Thus, strategy and strategic planning complement each other and drive the success of the organization.
+Strategy and strategic planning provide a clear roadmap for the organization, allowing it to stay focused and aligned on achieving its objectives.
+By regularly reviewing and updating the strategy and the plan, the organization can adapt to changing market conditions and capitalize on new opportunities.
+Thus, design and strategic planning complement each other and drive the organization's success.

 "A Plan Is Not a Strategy" by Roger Martin

 - Roger Martin argues that planning and strategy are not the same and that most "strategic planning" in the business world is just a list of activities the company wants to do rather than a coherent plan for achieving a specific outcome.

 - A strategy is defined as an "integrative set of choices that positions you on a playing field of your choice in a way that you win" and must have a coherent theory behind it, be doable, and be able to be translated into actions.

 - Strategic Planning is focused on the resources a company will spend and is, therefore, more comfortable to control, but may not lead to a competitive outcome.